 Market infrastructure rule.
 The exchanges administer two types of data feeds: public feeds and proprietary feeds.
 The public feeds use slower technology and include less data than the proprietary feeds, but funds must subscribe to both to obtain the most comprehensive and timely data.
 These feeds are expensive, and the costs are passed on to fund shareholders.
 To enhance the public feeds and make access to data more fair and cost efficient, the SEC proposed a rule that would enhance competition in the delivery of the data and add more meaningful information to the public feeds.
 ICI supported this proposal, arguing that it would help ensure that funds have access to timely, accurate, and fair data.

 As the 2020 election cycle heated up, several presidential candidates and lawmakers proposed versions of a financial transaction tax (FTT).
 These proposals made the tax and its impact on Main Street savers sound small.
 But, as ICI research shows, the reality is very different.
 An FTT would ultimately harm individual investors who are saving for retirement, education, and other long-term financial goals.

-To help counter these proposals and illustrate the negative ramifications of an FTT, ICI Public Communications created a short educational video.
-In an engaging, high-level format, the video explains how an FTT would tax every mutual fund holding four times or more, causing harm to retirement savers and other long-term mutual fund investors.
+To help counter these proposals and illustrate the negative ramifications of an FTT, ICI Public Communications created a short educational video that explains how an FTT would tax every mutual fund holding four times or more, causing harm to retirement savers and other long-term mutual fund investors.

 Throughout the year, ICI Global continued to help EU and Asia-Pacific policymakers understand the benefits of deep capital markets and the role that regulated funds can play in developing them—work that is taking on new importance, as COVID-19 has underscored the necessity of having flexible, robust capital markets that can weather and recover from financial shocks.